markusrenoldner/science-notes/Energy norm.md

 the term “energy norm” is inspired by the quadratic potential energy functionals as they occur in many mathematical models

 ## Sources
-- Prof. Hiptmair - NumPDE
+- Prof. Hiptmair - Numerical Methods for Partial Differential Equations, ETH lecture notes 2021